Maja Chwalińska: Junior years

-Professional career
+Professional

 2018

 Chwalińska's profile received a boost in May when she played in the ITF tournament in Trnava, Slovakia.
-In her final round qualifying match against Irina Falconi, she produced an amazing "tweener" shot which clipped the top of the net and dropped into Falconi's side of the court for a winner which became an internet sensation.
+In her final round qualifying match against Irina Falconi, she produced an amazing "tweener".
+This became an internet sensation.
 Chwalińska went on to beat Falconi, and then the pair of them became part of a very unusual club when they met again in the first round proper.
 Chwalińska was originally drawn to meet Carol Zhao, who withdrew through injury and was replaced by Falconi as a lucky loser.
-In the rematch Chwalińska won again, but was beaten in the second round by Verónica Cepede Royg, a player ranked more than 500 places higher, and who went on to be the tournament runner-up.
+In the rematch Chwalińska won again, but was defeated in the second round.

-A few weeks later she won her second doubles title, in Toruń, Poland, alongside Katarzyna Kawa, who had beaten her in a singles quarterfinal the day before, and her doubles ranking jumped to a career-high 510.
+A few weeks later she won her second doubles title, in Toruń.
 She followed that by finishing runner-up in the singles at the European Junior Championship to Clara Tauson, and was a losing semifinalist in the doubles with Weronika Falkowska.
 In Warsaw, she reached the semifinals of the singles, going down in a marathon three hours and 15 minutes three-set match to Victoria Bosio, and won the doubles with Daria Kuczer, racing away to take the match tie-break 10–1, after losing the first set.